 These are the five principles laid out in the Compendium of the Social Doctrine of the Church.
 If we understand these principles, then the work of the Revolution can begin.
 It is not an upheaval of society like the modern revolutions.
 Rather it is, as G. K. Chesterton would say, a return, a revolution back to where we started from.
 It is a return, however, to a world made new by new perspectives.
 Ours could be an undiscovered country of wonder if only we saw it through the eyes of Christ and His Church.
 We are made now for a New Kingdom with Christ as our King in all things.
 Let us discover this place together, and make the devil cringe and know the suffering of defeat.

 To learn more about the Social Doctrine of the Church, if you really want to dig down deep into it, I would suggest taking up the documents by the popes and by the Fathers at Vatican II and read them.
-If that’s too difficult, I’ve provided paragraph-by-paragraph summaries of the documents (soon to be completed entirely) in order to make their language more accessible.
+If that’s too difficult, I’ve provided paragraph-by-paragraph summaries of the a couple documents in order to make their language more accessible.
 Go here to learn more.

 You might also want to check out my audio series with Kris McGregor over at Discerning Hearts.
 Kris and I spend time talking about the five points I’ve laid up above.
 These are made accessible through iTunes podcasts as well.
 And, of course, you can always contact me with questions.